-The Town's Park Plan, updated in 2009, provides an inventory of current parks and green space, outlines the natural resources available for parks and green space, offers a needs analysis, and provides action plan recommendations for the Town.
-A summary of the action plan recommendations are provided below.
+The Town's Park Plan, updated in 201809, provides an inventory of current parks and green-recreation space, outlines the natural resources available for parks and green-recreation spaces, identifies the Town bicycle and pedestrian route plan, offers a needs analysis, provides present and past planning efforts for the Korb Sports Complex, and provides action plan recommendations for the Town.
+A summary of the plan recommendations is provided below.

-For natural resources, the plan recommends the protection of existing resources and the restoration of former wetlands after agricultural use has ended.
-These areas will offer passive recreational spaces for residents and visitors (Figure 5).
+For natural resources, the plan recommends the protectingen of existing resources and the restoringation of former wetlands after agricultural use has ended.
+These areas will may offer passive recreational spaces for residents and visitors (Figure 75).
 The Town should protect and restore its natural resource areas through the following:

-- · Planning policies and regulations
+- Planning policies and regulations

-- · Staged acquisition
+- Staged acquisition or land dedication

 - Protection by easement

-- · Development of lands and facilities
+- Recreational related development of lands and facilities

+- Conservation development standards

-Multi-recreational trails are also addressed in the action plan.
-The recommendation is for the Town to review all new development plans to provide for pathway connections at the ends of culs-de-sac to adjacent property, and provide pathways that are parallel and separate to major roads in the Town.
+The Master Bicycle and Pedestrian Route PlanMulti-recreational trails are is also addressed in the action-Town's Park Pplan.
+Planning recommendations to help guide Town policies and facility development include improving infrastructure such as designated bikeways, bicycle parking, marked pedestrian cross walks, and traffic control devices to assist pedestrians to improve conditions for the non-motoring public.
+The main recommendation of the plan focuses on providing a main north/south and two primary east/west corridors that includes both onstreet and off-street facilities through the Town.
+The plan also provides descriptions of the main routes, recommended improvements, and merits of each route.
+Currently, the Town has a substantial bicycle trail network, including both on- and off-street trailsThe recommendation is for the Town to review all new development plans to provide for pathway connections at the ends of culs de sac to adjacent property, and provide pathways that are parallel and separate to major roads in the Town.
 Priority should be given to roadways with high scenic interest and/or usage.